Weymouth’s St John’s Terrace Gardens.

 The public either promenaded or were accommodated with chairs, and for an hour, Mr. Howgill’s band discoursed a pleasant selection of music.

-Sadly, these days the gardens seem to have a rather neglected feel to them, the grass looks unkempt, the shrubs and roses look as if they have seen better days, whilst the only people there were a couple of ladies were walking their dogs.
+Sadly, these days the gardens seem to have a rather neglected feel to them, the grass unkempt, shrubs and roses look as if they have seen better days, the only people a couple of ladies walking their dogs.

 LONDON MAGAZINE 11 1904 DOG SHOW

-The little shelter that sat at the end no longer contains a seat, but from comments made, I suspect that this might be more to do with stopping undesirable people from using the privacy it gave them, from sleeping rough to using and then discarding needles.
+The little shelter that once sat at the end no longer contains a seat, I suspect that this might be more to do with stopping undesirable people from using the privacy it gave them.

-The old statue plinths stand there empty, just hinting at a slightly more luxurious past.
+Old statue plinths standing empty, hinting a slightly more luxurious past.

-Such a sad ending for the little gardens that started out with such big hopes.
+Such a sad ending for little gardens that started out with such big hopes.